Hsyhsjwkisudhdh/Hsyhsjwkisudhdh/README.md

 Hsyhsjwkisudhdh/Hsyhsjwkisudhdh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Fy ijehenekiegrgeuej you to get home to mein ne bat karna apki nazar